You must be an active dues-paid SkillsUSA member to be considered for a scholarship through SkillsUSA or its partners.

 Through a donation from the Sharon Melton Myers Memorial Fund, SkillsUSA and the McMinn County Vocational Center SkillsUSA Alumni Association are offering a $500 scholarship to a SkillsUSA student in memory of Sharon Melton Myers.
 The Sharon Melton Myers Memorial SkillsUSA Scholarship fund will provide graduating SkillsUSA members the opportunity to continue their education in college or technical school.

 Following are the scholarships offered through the SkillsUSA national office to winners of the SkillSUSA Championships.
 Most scholarships are awarded to first-, second- and third-place winners (gold, silver and bronze medalists).
 To compete at the national level, you must be a SkillsUSA member, compete successfully at the state contest and be selected by your state association.
 In most cases, these scholarships are applied directly to tuition and education expenses.
 Medalists also receive tools of the trade, software and other awards.
-Download the list of 2013-2014 competition scholarships.
+Download the list of most current competition scholarships.

 Other Scholarship Information